Lorenzo Scott: Early life

+Art career

 As a young man, Scott worked as a house painter and in construction, and did not make his first oil painting until the age of twenty-five.
 It was another twenty years, after he visited New York in 1968 and discovered the paintings of the old masters at the Metropolitan Museum of Art, before he was recognized as a serious artist.
 So enamored with the paintings of the Renaissance Italian artists, Scott spent hours by himself studying their techniques and style, pouring over the images he found both in books, and in the museums, then experimenting with oil glazing, composition, and learning how to balance color and contrast.
 According to Karen Towers Klacsmann, curator for research at the Morris Museum of Art and organizer of the Lorenzo Scott Exhibition in 2007, "The path that Scott chose is similar in many ways to a guild apprenticeship in the medieval, Renaissance, or Baroque eras with one distinct difference -- there was no master artist to guide him during his term of apprenticeship.
 With a talent for drawing, acute observation, and an iron will, he looked to actual paintings to silently reveal the methods and techniques of artists who had produced spectacular works of art hundreds of years ago."

-As Mr. Scott tells it, "In 1968, I went to New York.
+As Scott tells it, "In 1968, I went to New York.
 I seen them peoples painting on canvas on the street and I went to see the Metropolitan Museum of Art.
 I thought, that what I need to do ... paint.
 So I went back and started painting on canvas.
 It was hard.
 I keep cussing an' tryin'.
 When I got back to Atlanta, I'd go to museums downtown like the High Museum to look at the antique paintings, see how they did the oils.
 Then I'd go back an' study how they do the eyes an' the nose.
 I wore that place out!"